Lebong Regency

 Lebong is an inland regency of Bengkulu Province, Indonesia, on the island of Sumatra.
 It lies on the eastern slopes of the Barisan Mountains, the main watershed of Sumatra, thus draining towards the island's east coast.
-It covers an area of 1,665.28 km^{2}, and had a population of 97,091 at the 2010 Census and 106,293 at the 2020 Census; the official estimate as at mid 2024 was 111,750 (comprising 57,100 males and 54,650 females).
-Contrary to the popularly held belief that the town of Muara Aman is the seat of the government of Lebong Regency, the regency's capital is actually located in neighboring Tubei District (previously known as Pelabai), where all the offices and judiciary institution are situated.
+It covers an area of 1,667.05 km^{2}, and had a population of 97,091 at the 2010 Census and 106,293 at the 2020 Census; the official estimate as at mid 2025 was 113,140 (comprising 57,789 males and 55,351 females).
+Contrary to the popularly held belief that the town of Muara Aman is the seat of the government of Lebong Regency, the regency's capital is actually located in neighboring Tubei District (previously known as Pelabai), where all the offices and judiciary institutions are situated.

 History

 Until 1966 the regency, together with the rest of what is now Bengkulu Province, was part of South Sumatra Province.
 It formed part of Rejang Lebong Regency until 25 February 2003, when the northwestern districts of that regency were split off to create the new Lebong Regency.